 If you are not sure if you have a struggle mentality or not, look at your life in general.

-- Do you find yourself in one emotional drama after another (constant conflict with others, being “misunderstood all the time, constantly apologizing for things you didn’t “intend” to happen a certain way, making “stupid mistakes” all the time, etc;?
+- Do you find yourself in one emotional drama one after another (constant conflict with others, being “misunderstood” all the time, constantly apologizing for things you didn’t “intend” to happen a certain way, making “stupid mistakes” all the time, etc.?

 - Do you constantly feel overwhelmed by things happening to you?

-- Is the your quality of your life affected by your feeling like you are struggling?
+- Is the quality of your life affected by your feeling like you are struggling?

 This is where the “work” to remove struggle from your relationship needs to start.

-2. Are you focusing more on the problem and/or your partner?
+2. Are you focusing more on the problem and/or your ex?